AhmedSalih3d/SPHExample/README.md

 The `example/StillWedgeMDBC_CUDA.jl` script shows how to load the StillWedge geometry and run a CUDA neighbor-count pass using these utilities.

+For an end-to-end GPU path (limited to `NoShifting`, `NoKernelOutput`, `NoMDBC`, `ArtificialViscosity`, and `LinearDensityDiffusion`), use `RunSimulationCUDA` from the `SPHCUDASimulation` module.
+This runs the StillWedge-style workflow on CUDA arrays and syncs particle data to the CPU only for output/logging.

 ## Help

 Questions or issues can be posted on the GitHub issue tracker.
 Response times may vary but all feedback is welcome.